mox17/visual-reqm2-electron/doc/TEST_AND_TRACE.md

 The features of Visual ReqM2 are summarized as requirements in [requirements.xlsx](./doc/requirements.xlsx).
 Various places in the implementation there are _magical_ comments, which link that part of the code as an implementaion of a requirement.
-Likewise there are similar comments in test code, which indicate which requirement a test is proof of.
+Likewise there are similar comments in test code, which indicate which requirement a test verifies.

 The magical comments are of the form `//rq: ->(rq_doctype_color_gen) D(* Generate new colors*)`